 If your pet takes daily medication, speak to your vet before using this product.

-Maltodextrin
+4. Maltodextrin

-Yeast extract (chicken flavour) and Silicon dioxide
+8. Yeast extract (chicken flavouring) and 9.
+Silicon dioxide

 Who Should and Shouldn’t Use Vets2Pets Dental Powder